Heat (1995 film): Plot

-Neil McCauley is a professional thief based in Los Angeles.
-He and his crew – Chris Shiherlis, Michael Cheritto, Trejo, and newly hired hand Waingro – rob $1.6 million in bearer bonds from an armored car.
-During the heist, Waingro kills a guard without provocation.
-McCauley kills a second guard who attempts to pull out his concealed weapon, and Cheritto kills the third guard so as to not leave any witnesses.
-Later, McCauley prepares to kill Waingro, but he escapes.
+Neil McCauley, a Los Angeles professional thief, and his crew—Chris Shiherlis, Michael Cheritto, Gilbert Trejo, and Waingro—rob $1.6 million in bearer bonds from an armored car.
+However, Waingro kills a guard without reason, leading the crew to kill two other guards.
+McCauley plans to kill Waingro for the guards' deaths, but Waingro escapes.
+McCauley doesn't know Waingro is a serial rapist and murderer.

-LAPD Robbery Homicide Detective Vincent Hanna and his team investigate the robbery.
-Hanna, a dedicated lawman and former Marine, has a strained relationship with his third wife Justine, and struggles to connect with his stepdaughter, Lauren.
-McCauley follows a code: "allow nothing to be in your life that you cannot walk out on in thirty seconds flat if you spot the heat around the corner."
-While at a bar, McCauley meets Eady, a young graphic designer with whom he begins a relationship.
+LAPD Robbery Homicide Detective Lieutenant Vincent Hanna and his team (Detectives Bosko, Drucker, Casals, and Schwartz) investigate the robbery.
+Hanna, a dedicated lawman and former Marine, has a strained relationship with his third wife, Justine, and struggles to connect with his stepdaughter, Lauren.
+McCauley, who lives a solitary life, begins a relationship with Eady, a graphic designer—the pair bond over their mutual isolation from society.

-McCauley's fence, Nate, suggests he sell the stolen bonds back to their original owner, money launderer Roger Van Zant.
-Van Zant agrees, but instead arranges an ambush.
-Anticipating a trap, McCauley and his crew counter-ambush, kill the hitmen, and vow to kill Van Zant.
-Waingro murders a prostitute; Hanna's team investigate, discovering evidence that leads them to the murder of other prostitutes, victims of a serial killer.
-An informant of the LAPD connects Cheritto to the armored car robbery, and Hanna's team begin monitoring him, leading them to the rest of the crew and their next target, a precious metals depository.
-Hanna's team stakes out the depository, but when a careless officer alerts them, McCauley has his crew walk off the job.
+McCauley's fence Nate suggests that he sell the stolen bonds to their original owner, money launderer Roger Van Zant.
+Van Zant pretends to agree but instead arranges an ambush.
+Anticipating a trap, McCauley and his crew counter-ambush and kill the hitmen.
+Afterward, McCauley threatens Van Zant with revenge.
+An LAPD informant connects Cheritto to the robbery, and Hanna's team begins monitoring him, identifying the rest of the crew and their next target, a precious metals depository.
+The team stakes out the depository and subsequently breaks in, but when a careless officer makes a noise, McCauley aborts the heist.
+Hanna refuses to arrest them for breaking and entering since he thinks their charges will be dropped down to misdemeanors.

-McCauley's crew agree to one last bank robbery worth $12.2 million.
-Hanna tracks McCauley and pulls him over on the 105 Freeway, inviting him to coffee.
-They discuss their dedication to their respective jobs and the limitations of their personal lives; Hanna describes his failing marriage and McCauley confides that he is similarly isolated.
-Though they admit their respect for one another, both acknowledge that they will kill the other if necessary.
-Waingro makes a deal with Van Zant to help eliminate McCauley's crew.
-Trejo quits the bank robbery at the last moment, claiming the LAPD is following him too closely.
-McCauley recruits an old colleague, Don Breedan, to take Trejo's place as the getaway driver, and the crew carries out the heist.
+McCauley's crew plans one final bank robbery worth $12.2 million.
+Hanna stops McCauley on the 105 Freeway and invites him to coffee.
+They discuss their dedication to their jobs and personal limitations; Hanna talks about his failing marriage, and McCauley admits he's also isolated.
+Both men admit to mutual respect, but declare they will kill the other if necessary.
+Waingro makes a deal with Van Zant to eliminate McCauley's crew.
+Trejo quits, claiming LAPD is too close.
+McCauley hires old colleague Don Breedan as the getaway driver, and they execute the heist.